Persian Gulf naming dispute: Arab viewpoints

 A historical map of the Persian Gulf in Saeed Al Maktoum House, Dubai, United Arab Emirates.
 The word "Persian" is erased from the phrase "Persian Gulf".

 Abdel Khaleq al-Janabi, a Saudi Arabian historian, said "It's this name [Persian Gulf] that has been retained by history books and Arab historians, like Ibn Khaldoun and Ibn al Athir.
 It's also in treaties signed between the governors of the gulf and the British who dominated the region from the beginning of the 20th century ...
 From a scientific and historical point of view, it has been called the Persian Gulf since Alexander the Great".
 He said that it was "without foundation" to claim the Romans named it "Arabian Gulf".
 "Things didn't change until Nasser came to power and the rise of Arab nationalism.
 The Arabs then began to use the name 'Arabian Gulf, he added.

 In an interview with Al Wasat, Bahraini writer Hussain al-Baharna said one of the reasons for the dispute over naming the "Arabian Gulf as the Persian Gulf" is that the Red Sea was referred to as at the time of negotiations over the ownership of Bahrain "that Arabian Gulf", and it was not then possible to call what had since become the Arab Gulf region by the name "Arabian Gulf", it was called the "Persian Gulf" at that time.
 In recent decades, prominent scholars and political and religious leaders, including Professor Abdelhadi Tazi, Ahmad al-Saraf, Abdelilah Benkirane (Prime Minister of Morocco from 2011 to 2017), Abdul Monem Saeed, Abdul Khaliq al-Janabi, Qaradawi, and Gen. Majdi Omar, Former First Deputy of the Egyptian National Defense Council have supported the use of "Persian Gulf" and believe there is a lack of justification for changing the name.

+On the more general trend, the Arabs only decided to use the term "Arabian Gulf" beginning in the 1950s and 1960s, during a time when Arab nationalism was at its height and seeing its peak.
+It is from this era onward that the term "Arabian Gulf" became commonly used by some Arab states to describe the Gulf.
+Part of the continued usage of the term "Arabian Gulf" by Arab states comes from the distrust of Arab states towards Iran; one aspect of this is the Arabs' fear Iranian domination in the region.
+These concerns have resulted in the symbolic strategies to proclaim the region as broadly "Arabic".
+According to some scholars, this dispute is symptomatic of the broader regional problem: it has much more to do with role perception alongside the balance of power in the region, an issue constantly present between Iran and the Arab world.